Methods to assist free flow of water

 Do I need approval to carry out works near to a watercourse?

 Yes.
-You need approval in writing from the Rivers Agency to undertake any works affecting the flow in a watercourse.
-You should write to your local Rivers Agency office requesting approval to carry out the required works and enclose a site location map and details of your proposal.
+You need approval in writing from the DfI Rivers to undertake any works affecting the flow in a watercourse.
+You should write to your local DfI Rivers office requesting approval to carry out the required works and enclose a site location map and details of your proposal.
 Our consent is necessary to protect you and others from being adversely affected by flooding.
 Failure to obtain the necessary approval is an offence under the Drainage (Northern Ireland) Order 1973 and may lead to legal proceedings.

 How do I find out if my property is at risk of flooding?

 At present this service is not available online.
-Write to your local Rivers Agency office enclosing your full postal address.
+Write to your local DfI Rivers office enclosing your full postal address.
 We will respond and provide you with any known history of flooding for that address.

 My property was recently flooded by an overflowing watercourse -who do I contact for compensation?